- Why Would Your Dog Regularly Jump When Walking?

 - She probably is a playful dog

-Different Ways To Teach Him How To Stop Jumping Up When Out Walking
+How To Teach Your Dog Stop Jumping Up When Out Walking

-To walk comfortably around the neighborhood with your dog, it needs to be well-disciplined.
-Below are a few effective ways to make your dog stop jumping up when out walking.
+To walk comfortably around with your dog, it needs to be well-disciplined.
+Below are a few practical ways to make your dog stop jumping up when out walking.

 1. Be Gentle But Firm On Your Dog’s Behavior